Revealed Price Preference: Theory and Empirical Analysis: Properties of the augmented utility model

 We know from \refthm{thm:GAPP} that if $\mathcal D$ obeys GAPP then it can be rationalized by an augmented utility function with an indirect utility that is defined at all price vectors in $\Re_{++}^L$.
-It is straightforward to check that any indirect utility function $V$ as defined by (\ref{Vee}) has the following two properties: \begin{itemize} \item[(a)] it is {\em nonincreasing in $p$}, in the sense that if $p'\geq p$ (in the product order) then $V(p')\leq V(p)$, and \item[(b)] it is {\em quasiconvex in $p$}, in the sense that if $V(p)=V(p')$, then $V(\beta p+(1-\beta)p')\leq V(p)$ for any $\beta\in [0,1]$. \end{itemize}
+It is straightforward to check that any indirect utility function $V$ as defined by (\ref{Vee}) has the following two properties: \begin{itemize} \item[(a)] it is {\em nonincreasing in $p$}, in the sense that if $p'\geq p$ (element by element) then $V(p')\leq V(p)$, and \item[(b)] it is {\em quasiconvex in $p$}, in the sense that if $V(p)=V(p')$, then $V(\beta p+(1-\beta)p')\leq V(p)$ for any $\beta\in [0,1]$. \end{itemize}

-Any rationalizable data set $\mathcal D$ could potentially be rationalized by many augmented utility functions and each one of them will lead to a different indirect utility function.
+Any rationalizable data set $\mathcal D$ could potentially be rationalized by many augmented utility functions, with each one leading to a different indirect utility function.
 We denote this set of indirect utility functions by $\mathbf{V}({\mathcal D})$.
-We have already observed that if $p^{t}\succeq_p^* (\succ_p^*) p^{t'}$ then $V(p^{t})\geq (>) V(p^{t'})$ for any $V\in\mathbf{V}({\mathcal D})$; in other words, the conclusion that the consumer prefers the prices $p^t$ to $p^{t'}$ is {\em fully nonparametric} in the sense that it is independent of the precise augmented utility function used to rationalize $\mathcal D$.
-The next result says that, without further information on the agent's augmented utility function, this is {\em all} the information on the agent's preference over prices in $\mathcal P$ that we could glean from the data.
+We have already observed that if $p^{t}\succeq_p^* (\succ_p^*)\, p^{t'}$ then $V(p^{t})\geq (>)\, V(p^{t'})$ for any $V\in\mathbf{V}({\mathcal D})$; in other words, the conclusion that the consumer prefers the prices $p^t$ to $p^{t'}$ is {\em nonparametric} in the sense that it is independent of the precise augmented utility function used to rationalize $\mathcal D$.
+The next result (proved in \refappendix{sec:pricewelfare}) says that, without further information on the augmented utility function, this is {\em all} the information on the consumer's preference over prices in $\mathcal P$ that we can glean from the data.
 Thus, in our nonparametric setting, the revealed price preference relation contains the most detailed information for welfare comparisons.

 \begin{proposition} Suppose ${\mathcal D}=\{(p^t,x^t)\}_{t=1}^T$ is rationalizable by an augmented utility function.
 Then for any $p^{t}$, $p^{t'}$ in $\mathcal P$: \begin{enumerate} \item $p^t\succeq^*_p p^{t'}$ if and only if $V(p^t)\geq V(p^{t'})$ for all $V\in \mathbf{V}({\mathcal D})$. \item $p^t\succ_p^* p^{t'}$ if and only if $V(p^t)> V(p^{t'})$ for all $V\in \mathbf{V}({\mathcal D})$. \end{enumerate} \end{proposition}